ViktorAxelsen/viktoraxelsen.github.io/content/_index.md

 # 👨‍💻 **About Me** {#about-me}

-I’m an incoming Ph.D. student in Computer Science at Nanyang Technological University (NTU), fortunate to be advised by Prof. <a href="https://personal.ntu.edu.sg/wangwy/" target="_blank" rel="noopener noreferrer">Wenya Wang</a>.
+I’m currently a first-year Ph.D. student in Computer Science at Nanyang Technological University (NTU), fortunate to be advised by Prof. <a href="https://personal.ntu.edu.sg/wangwy/" target="_blank" rel="noopener noreferrer">Wenya Wang</a>.
 Prior to this, I received my B.Eng. in Software Engineering from Tianjin University (TJU) and M.Eng. in Computer Science from Tsinghua University (THU).

 Along the way, I’ve been fortunate to work with some amazing researchers and mentors.